-Dr. Gill has a genuine understanding of men and woman’s bodies and ideal aesthetic proportions, which she carefully takes into consideration during her surgical planning.
-Through thoughtful consultations with her patients, Dr. Gill makes it a priority to understand each patient’s specific goals and desires for liposuction.
+Dr. Ross has a genuine understanding of men and woman’s bodies and ideal aesthetic proportions, which he carefully takes into consideration during her surgical planning.
+Through thoughtful consultations with his patients, Dr. Ross makes it a priority to understand each patient’s specific goals and desires for liposuction.

 Is Liposuction Right for Me?

 Liposuction, also known as liposculpture or lipoplasty, is a surgical procedure that breaks up fat deposits under the skin and removes it through a cannula—a thin, hollow tube.
 Liposuction is safe and effective for removing fat from the neck and face, flanks, hips, thighs, knees, arms, chest, abdomen and back.
 Because liposuction removes fat cells from the body, results are considered permanent.
 Most patients in good physical health are candidates for this procedure.

 During your consultation, Dr. Ross will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your liposuction goals.
 In some cases, Dr. Ross may recommend a complementary procedure to address other issues or concerns that liposuction alone cannot correct, for example a tummy tuck or thigh lift.

 Liposuction generally results in scars that are so fine they are very difficult to notice once fully healed.
 This procedure may be performed on many areas, including the abdomen, hips, flanks, back, thighs, legs, knees, arms, chest and more.